 However, you should consult with your doctor before using guava leaf extract or other guava supplements, especially if you have any underlying medical conditions or are pregnant or breastfeeding.

-- Guava can be eaten whole as the seeds, skin and flesh are all edible.
+- This fruit can be eaten whole as the seeds, skin and flesh are all edible.
 Each part contains essential nutrients to support better health.

 - In particular, guavas are a great source of fiber, vitamin C, copper and folate as well as many other important micronutrients and antioxidants.

 - The fruit and leaves have been linked to a number of guava health benefits, including better immune function, enhanced fertility and decreased cancer cell growth.

 - Other potential health benefits of guava include lower blood glucose and blood pressure levels, reduced inflammation, and decreased fatty plaque buildup.